LisaHJung/O4B/README.md

     send_batch_size: 512

 ```
+For best practice, add the `batch` processor to the Collector configuration.
 It improves performance and reduces overhead.
-This processor is recommended to be added to the collector configuration as a best practice.

 **The Service component was updated to include the processors that have been added.**
 ```